A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Instead of out-of-pocket maximums, adult dental coverage typically comes with benefit maximums; they cap the amount the insurance company will pay, rather than capping the amount that the insured pays (note that dollar benefit maximums are no longer allowed to apply to pediatric dental coverage, since it's one of the essential health benefits).

 In most cases, stand-alone dental coverage for adults comes with annual benefit caps that range from $1,000 to $2,500.
-For the most part, these benefit limits haven’t changed significantly in the decades since dental plans first came on the scene – despite the fact that dental care is much more expensive now.
+For the most part, these benefit limits haven’t changed significantly in the decades since dental plans first became available, even though dental care is much more expensive now.

 Typically, dental insurance plans provide significant benefits for diagnostic and preventive care, including exams, x-rays, and cleanings, often covering them completely.
 And for relatively minor restorative work, like fillings and extractions, a dental insurance policy typically covers a large portion of the charges.